 Butcher, M and Morris, A (2015) ‘Mapping Home’ in K. Murji (ed) (2015) Investigating the Social World 1 Milton Keynes, The Open University, pp. 111-146, ISBN 978-1-7800-7955-4.

-I was an academic consultant for the BBC Television series Autumnwatch (2019), the BAFTA award winning series Springwatch (2020) and Springwatch (2022)
+I was an academic consultant for the BBC Television series Autumnwatch (2019), the BAFTA award winning series Springwatch (2020) as well as Springwatch (2022) and Springwatch (2024)

 I was the academic consultant for the 12 part BBC television series Hugh's Wild West which was broadcast on BBC 2 from January to April 2018.